 2021 and the year before have definitely not been easy ones in many ways.
 This is true when it comes to lead generation.
 Customer behaviors changed, retail gave way to eCommerce and politics really shifted directions.
 Many business owners found a sudden influx of new customers.
 They then had to act fast on building a successful marketing strategy for their online stores.
+However, as seen in the latest print on demand eCommerce stats, it has also increased the competition in the eCommerce market significantly.

 WordPress is the reigning champ for web development.
 With its big selection of lead generation plugins, it is a perfect choice for an eCommerce business.
 Currently, about 40% of all websites are built on WordPress.
 And so having a well-developed and maintained WordPress website has never been so important for business owners.